-The Educational Support department (ES) at GIS emphasizes communication and cooperation between parents and teachers, in order to identify and address academic, emotional, and/or behavioral challenges.
-We encourage parents to inform ES and their child’s teachers if they anticipate challenges or have information that might help a teacher understand why the student may be experiencing challenges.
-In response, teachers work with ES to implement strategies that serve students who are struggling academically, emotionally, and/or behaviorally.
+The Educational Support Division (ESD) at GIS emphasizes communication and cooperation between parents and teachers, in order to identify and address academic, emotional, and/or behavioral challenges.
+We encourage parents to inform ESD and their child’s teachers if they anticipate challenges or have information that might help a teacher understand why the student may be experiencing challenges.
+In response, teachers work with ESD to implement strategies that serve students who are struggling academically, emotionally, and/or behaviorally.

 Accommodations and Modifications

 As a first step to addressing any concern, the teacher, parent, and student (as appropriate) can meet to discuss their concerns and agree on new strategies to try in school and at home.
 Most commonly, teachers can make adjustments in seating arrangements, behavior cues, and movement.
 Educational Support staff may be consulted to suggest ways to help the student in the classroom setting and, if necessary a Grace Accommodation Plan (GAP) can be created for the student.
 Students who qualify for an Individual Education Plan (IEP), can receive modifications in the: amount of workload, oral testing, extra time for assignments or tests, and modified grades.

 Many of the students served by the Educational Support Division have a GAP that communicates the student’s challenges and needs to the classroom teacher.
 This plan enables our staff to utilize the best methods of accommodating and modifying curriculum within the mainstream classroom.

 A GAP is a document that was developed considering the U.S. Federal Guideline of Section 504 of the Rehabilitation Act of 1973.
 It is designed to plan a program of instructional services to assist students with special needs who are in a regular education setting.
 A GAP is not an Individual Education Plan (IEP) as is required for special education students.